facebook/hermes/README.md

 ### Contributing Guide

-Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Hermes.
+Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes to Hermes.

 ### License